esp32peacock/esp32peacock/README.md

 # Install
 To use this code you need DFRobot uPyCraft <a href='https://github.com/DFRobot/uPyCraft'>https://github.com/DFRobot/uPyCraft</a>

-Flash ESP32 with lastest MicroPython bin download from <a href='http://micropython.org/download'>http://micropython.org/download</a>
+Flash ESP32 with lastest MicroPython bin download from <a href='http://micropython.org/download'>http://micropython.org/download</a> at 0x1000

 Connect ESP32 by click Serial button and Link drag and drop file on this Git to ESP32